gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 If you don't provide a View (or you provide an empty view with no groups) when executing an operation you will just get all elements back without any modifications.
 When creating a View the first thing to do is decide which Edges and Entities you would like to be returned.
 Let's assume you want RoadUse, RoadHasJunction, Cardinality.
-If you provide a Your view would look like this:
+If you provide a view it would look like this:

 ${START_JAVA_CODE}
 ${VIEW_WITH_GROUPS_SNIPPET}